apebl/linux-convertible/README.md

 ## Features

 - Auto-rotation and rotation lock (if DE doesn't provide it)
-- Orientation handlers
+- Detecting orientation change
-- Auto-maximizing windows in tablet mode
+- Auto-maximizing windows in tablet mode (optional)
 - Toggle between laptop and tablet mode manually
 - Recovering xrandr orientation and scaling from abnormal xrandr changes

 ## Requirements

+- notify-send (libnotify)

+For X11 (not required for Wayland):

 - xinput, xrandr (xinput)
-- wmctrl
-- xdotool
+- wmctrl, xdotool (Not required for GNOME)
-- notify-send (libnotify)

 ## Install